 Can I use Pulse Edit just for beat markers, like BeatEdit?

 Yes.
 If you only need beat markers on your DaVinci Resolve timeline, Pulse Edit does exactly that.
-The auto-edit, speed ramp, and zoom features are optional — you don't have to use them.
-You can also use Beat Markers (€17.50, one-time) if markers are all you need.
+The auto-edit and AI mood matching features are optional — you don't have to use them.
+You can also use Beat Markers (€17.50) if markers are all you need.

 Does Pulse Edit work with the free version of DaVinci Resolve?